cogmaster-stats/r-cogstats/01-intro-lab.md

 ```

 In this case, line numbers (row names in R parlance) would help to identify each subject.
-However, it would be more elegant to explicitly create a variable holding subjects' ID.
+However, it would be more handy to create a variable holding subjects' ID.

 ```r